RejectedRyan/Gcode-Generator/README.md

 # Gcode-Generator
 Generates gcode for scaffold printing with allevi.

+Better interface currently in development.
+For now just put it into C compiler and run it.